kraudy/Py_interpreter/README.md

              18 RETURN_VALUE
 ```

+The first column is the source line number.
+Second column is the bytecode index.
+Third column
+is the instruction.
+Fourth column is the the argument to the instruction.
+Fifth column is the
+argument value.
 Based on this syntax is our interpreter written (implemented with less scope)